 Try this book for identifying your weeds, which is the first step in controlling weeds in the garden.
 Weeds of North America by France Royer and Richard Dickinson.

 I know.
-It seems like winter, and early spring was one long monsoon and us gardeners should never have to water again.
-But we’ve gone over 21 days without rain and had an unexpected heat wave.
-So, while you're planting, and as the weather continues to warm up, the weekly watering chore increases.
+We’ve been in a monsoon the last two weeks and we’re all thinking we should never have to water again.
+But, as the weather continues to warm up, the weekly watering chore increases.
 Best advice: get a rain gauge.
 Plants need an inch of water a week in our zone 7a (Asheville proper is 7a.
 The higher up you live, the lower the zone range, 4000 ft mountain tops can be zone 5.)

 When watering, root drenching is the goal.
 That means, water at soil level, and go around the base of the plant, ensuring the entire root ball gets wet.
 The job of the roots is to anchor the plant and serve as a conduit bringing water and nutrients to the rest of the plant, so establishing the roots is the gardener’s first job.
 Irrigation is a plus, and soaker hoses work well too—though a soaker hose is considered supplemental watering—either way if you’re using a watering system, double check every couple of days to ensure that all plants are getting the proper amount of water, some need more, others need less.
 Adjust the irrigation as needed, and water by hand where necessary.